jeftegoes/AwsOverview/Solutions Architect/Classic.md

 - **ElastiCache**
   - For storing sessions (alternative: DynamoDB).
   - For caching data from RDS.
-  - Multi AZ.
+  - Multi-AZ.
 - **RDS**
   - For storing user data.
   - Read replicas for scaling reads.
-  - Multi AZ for disaster recovery.
+  - Multi-AZ for disaster recovery.
 - Tight Security with security groups referencing each other.

 ## 2.3.
 Diagram